genyleap/fotobook-nft/README.md

 ## Acknowledgments

-FotobookNFT was conceived by **Erik Smit**, whose vision for a creator-centric, community-driven platform inspires this project.
+FotobookNFT was envisioned by Erik Smit, whose commitment to a creator-centric and community-driven platform laid the foundation for this project, which has been developed by compez.eth.

 ## Connect with Us